seanyoung247/Plum/README.md

 - (US008) - As a recipe creator I want to gain feedback on my recipes so I can discover improvements.
 - (US009) - As a recipe creator I want to be able to edit a recipe I've posted so I can improve it.

+**Users**

+- (US010) - As a new user I want to be able to register with the site so that I can upload new recipes and track my favourites.
+- (US011) - As a registered user I want to be able to log into my account so that I can access my recipes and favourites.

 **Administration**

-- (US010) - As an admin I want to be able to edit content to ensure it adheres to site rules.
+- (US012) - As an admin I want to be able to edit content to ensure it adheres to site rules.
-- (US011) - As an admin I want to be able to add cuisine categories so users can search efficiently.
+- (US013) - As an admin I want to be able to add cuisine categories so users can search efficiently.

 **General**

-- (US012) - As a user I want to receive clear feedback for my actions so I know if any further action is required.
+- (US014) - As a user I want to receive clear feedback for my actions so I know if any further action is required.

 ##  Design